Note Sourced reference, not medical advice. Editorial standards.

 If search headlines are making this feel confusing

 That is normal.
 Media reports often compress nuanced epidemiology into short headlines.
 This site is designed to translate those headlines into stable, source-linked guidance with conservative wording.
+When details of the cluster change, the WHO and ECDC pages are the right primary sources to refresh against.

 Updates on this topic, by email